 Types of Dust Collectors

-There are several different types of dust collectors that are typically grouped based on dust collection capacity, portability, and power.
+Dust collectors are typically grouped based on dust-collection capacity, portability, and power.
 These types include standard shop vacuums, dust extractors, single-stage bag dust collectors, canister dust collectors, and cyclonic dust collectors.

-- Standard shop vacuums come with hoses that can attach to dust collection outlets on some power tools, though adding a dust separator to these devices helps to improve the dust collection suction and reduce clogging.
+- Standard shop vacuums come with hoses that can attach to dust-collection outlets on some power tools, though adding a dust separator to a shop vacuum helps to improve the dust-collection suction and reduce clogging.

 - Dust extractors are essentially a specialized type of shop vacuum that is only made for use with small hand tools.